Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Troy Stats and Trends

-- Troy has one win against the spread in seven games this year.
+- Thus far this year Troy has one win against the spread.

-- Troy's games this season have gone over the point total two times in six opportunities (33.3%).
+- Troy's games this year have gone over the total in two out of six opportunities (33.3%).

-- Troy is 1-2 against the spread and 4-0 overall when the team records more than 17.1 points.
+- Troy is 1-2 against the spread and 4-0 overall when the team notches more than 17.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.